sushrutaproject1/sushrutaproject1.github.io/_includes/saktumiva-toc.md

 ## A Critical Edition of the Suśrutasaṃhitā Based on the Earliest Nepalese Manuscripts

-Do not remove this line (it will not be displayed) {:toc}
+{:toc}

 This is the online edition and manuscript transcriptions created as part of the [Suśruta Project](http://sushrutaproject1.github.io).
 Here, you may view the evolving critical editions of several parts of the *Suśrutasaṃhitā*.
 You can also read the various manuscript transcriptions individually, or collate and compare them in the manner of a critical edition.